mozilla/application-services/docs/howtos/adding-a-new-component.md

 Use the Xcode Test Navigator to run your tests and check whether they're passing.

-## Distribute your component with `rust-components-swift`
-The Swift source code and generated UniFFI bindings are distributed to consumers (eg: Firefox iOS) through [`rust-components-swift`](https://github.com/mozilla/rust-components-swift).

-A nightly taskcluster job prepares the `rust-component-swift` packages from the source code in the application-services repository.
-To distribute your component with `rust-component-swift`, add the following to the taskcluster script in `taskcluster/scripts/build-and-test-swift.py`:
+### Hand-written code

+You can include hand-written Swift code alongside the automatically generated bindings, by placing `.swift` files in a directory named:
+`./ios/<your_crate_name>/`.

+Make sure that this code gets distributed.
+Edit `taskcluster/scripts/build-and-test-swift.py` and:

 - Add the path to the directory containing any hand-written swift code to `SOURCE_TO_COPY`
 - Optionally also to `FOCUS_SOURCE_TO_COPY` if your component is also targeting Firefox Focus

+### Distribute your component with `rust-components-swift`
+The Swift source code and generated UniFFI bindings are distributed to consumers (eg: Firefox iOS) through [`rust-components-swift`](https://github.com/mozilla/rust-components-swift).

 Your component should now automatically get included in the next `rust-component-swift` nightly release.